source-academy/general/deployment/backend/terraform.md

    }
    ```

-2. Generate an SSH RSA key, and upload the public key to AWS EC2.
-We will refer to this as the "API SSH key".
-Also,
+2. Generate an SSH RSA key locally using `ssh-keygen`, and upload the public key to AWS EC2.
+We will refer to this as
-   upload your own SSH public key (which must be RSA since EC2 does not support Ed25519 keys...) to EC2.
-We will refer
+   the "API SSH key".
+Also, upload your own SSH public key (which must be RSA since EC2 does not support Ed25519
-   to this as the "Bastion SSH key".
+   keys...) to EC2.
+We will refer to this as the "Bastion SSH key".

+   The API SSH key is used to SSH from the Bastion node to the API nodes.
+The Bastion SSH key is used to SSH to the
+   Bastion.

+   Note: when uploading the public keys, be sure to switch to the correct AWS region!

 3. In AWS Lambda, install the XVFB Lambda layer, and name it "xvfb".
 Also, download the compiled grader Lambda ZIP archive.